AndyA/jsonpath-faster/README.md

 nest.mutator("$..price", price => 1); // everything's a £
 ```

+The `path` argument may be a single path string or an array of paths.

 ### nest.setter(path, fn)

 Like `mutator` but with vivification enabled.
 Like `mutator` it accepts either a function or a constant.